-Now that everyone has settled in, it is time to have some fun!
+Now that everyone has settled in, it’s time to have some fun!
 There are countless ways to have fun with your new friend.
-Whether it be as simple as painting a personalized dog bowl or as involved as pursuing advanced training for search and rescue there are numerous ways that dogs can enhance our lives.
-Here are a few ideas to consider….
+Whether it be as simple as painting a personalized dog bowl or as involved as pursuing advanced training for search and rescue, there are numerous ways that dogs can enhance our lives.
+Here are a few ideas to consider:

 Training and socialization are beneficial for all dogs.
-Formal puppy classes, personal trainers, and training books can all be of use.
-Freestyle, agility, rally, obedience, and fly ball are just a few of the options available to those interested in pursuing training.
+Formal puppy classes, personal trainers and training books can all be of use.
+A Sound Beginning offers group training and 1:1 classes (https://asoundbeginningprogram.com/).
+‘The Puppy Primer’ book provides clear and concise training tips and tricks that makes training effective and fun (https://www.amazon.com/Puppy-Primer-Patricia-B-McConnell/dp/1891767135).
+For advanced training, freestyle, agility, rally, obedience and fly ball are just a few of the options available to those interested in pursuing.

 - Fox River Trail (on leash) (http://www.traillink.com/trail/fox-river-trail-%28algonquin-to-aurora%29.aspx)

-- Travel-Vacationing with your dog is fun and has been made easier with resources found on the internet.
-See these sites for pet friendly locations, services, and activities…
+Vacationing with your dog is fun and has been made easier with resources found on the internet.
+See these sites for pet friendly locations, services, and activities:

 Bringing a new furry friend home can be one of the most memorable days for a family.
 Take pictures, pull the video camera out, write down the funny story behind your new pup’s name.
 These are the memories that warm the heart and bring smiles for years to come.